-Therefore, it is understood as that organization or more, composed of one or more central and peripheral powers, to provide services and goods entirely directed towards citizens and their needs.
+Therefore, it is understood as an organization or more, composed of one or more central and peripheral powers, to provide services and goods entirely directed towards citizens and their needs.

 So much so that each state, following international regulatory parameters, draws up guidelines for dealing with companies and firms.
 Therefore, the state operates as a private individual, choosing how or which contract it stipulates (whether in-house, through tenders or concessions, etc.), for example, about the transparency of the procedures for awarding a tender for the construction of a public work or infrastructure.
 The problem arises when in these tenders or contracts, the state presents itself as private.
 As guarantor of respect for the underlying agreements (the company will undertake to carry out the work, and the state will pay you at the established time) there can be criminal infiltration.
 This generates a willingness on the part of many criminal organizations to break into these contracts, an action defined as 'criminal infiltration,' to divert funds away from the purposes for which the public work was established.
 Anti-money laundering legislation, as far as mitigation of financial risks is concerned, provides for mitigating and preventing risks related to the public sector by ensuring Compliance and sound management.